miniOrange Logo

 Session management in Shopify

-If the user logs out from the Store or doesn’t use the Store for some desired time then the session will be dead.
-A common scenario when the user state changes from authenticated to unauthenticated include password change, permission changes, etc. if that happens then the old session id must be terminated, and a new session id will be used for all further requests made to the Store application.
+If the user logs out from the Store or remains inactive for a certain time, the session will expire.
+Common scenarios when the user state changes from authenticated to unauthenticated include password changes, permission changes, etc. If that happens, the old session ID must be terminated, and a new Shopify session token will be used for all further requests made to the Store application.

 If you are logged in to your Store admin on a device, sessions from that device aren’t counted as online store sessions.